hypercube-software/Audio-Workshops/site/docs/midi-sysex.md

 At runtime, when the API load the library, those 3 files will be merged together providing everything required by the applciation.

-## SysEx patches

-The library allow you to store SysEx patches in a specific folder in `.MID` or `.SYX`

-The API will glue them together with the regular ones in YAML.
+👉 Take a look on the file `devices-library/Template.yml` to have more insights.

 ## Macros

 Since dealing with SysEx is very painful, we provide two Java classes to help:

 - `SysExBuilder` is able to parse strings containing complex payloads, including ranges, strings and macro.
 It produces real MidiEvents ready to be sent.
-- `MidiLibrary` is the core API for the device library.
+- `MidiLibrary` is the core API for the devices library.
 It read the YAML from disk and send/receive messages from/to the devices

 Both works together to let you query various midi devices without too much pain.